f0i/glove80/README.md

 For your own configuration, you might want to create your own configuration based on the [MoErgo Glove80 template repo](https://github.com/moergo-sc/glove80-zmk-config).

+The `bin/keys` tool is build in rust and can be found at [github.com:f0i/glove80-keys).

 ## Firmware Files

 1. Download the glove80.uf2 from the latest run in [Github Actions](https://github.com/f0i/glove80/actions)